 At the end of May we paid a visit to Granada, a city that I like more and more each time I go.
-This trip we were staying overnight so leaving home in Jaen province fairly early we left our car in a central car park, took a taxi and were having second breakfast (hubby’s choice) next to the River Darro by 11am, very civilised indeed.
+On this trip we were staying overnight, so leaving home in Jaen province fairly early we left our car in a central car park, took a taxi and were having second breakfast (hubby’s choice) next to the River Darro by 11am, very civilised indeed.

 At 12pm we headed to the Hammam Baths just over the river for a session of pampering.
 Moorish design, low lights, fabulous tiles and background music all set the scene to transport you back into the Moorish era.
 Between horseshoe arches, mint tea, a sauna and the succession of hot, warm and cold baths it’s hard not to unwind.
 Peace reigns.

 To finish our time we had a super relaxing massage and left feeling ready to face our day of sightseeing.
 Thinking about it now we should have done the walking and sightseing first then have a Hammam and massage to end the day.
 Next time.

 Just down the road we lunched at La Cueva a decent restaurant with a good choice and decent wine list.
 Then a stroll around the Moorish quarter of the Albaicin followed by a teashop visit with a menu of teas making it very hard to decide.